Farihal/Improvement-of-Motor-Efficiency-Thesis/Primary Focus.md

 ## Application of Electric motor in boats
 - [x] In Italy , two 8 KW high efficient PMSM motor were equipped to a tourist boat that ran on solar power.
 The boat was 14 m x 5.50 m with a maximum speed of 8 knots and a cruising range of 6 hrs.
 - [x] In Bangladesh , a 48V , 500 W BLDC motor has been used to drive a 6.5mx2m solar boat capable of carrying 1200 Kg load for 8 hrs.
 The approximate speed of the boat is measured at 3knots, which is capable of covering 60 Km distance in one full charge.
+Rated speed of the motor is 2800 rpm , rated torque 1.7 Nm and efficiency 75%.

+# Thesis Objective